A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Introduction

-Compared to these methods, we summarize the advantages of the proposed approach in two key aspects: the primal-dual hybrid gradient algorithmic framework and the application of natural gradients in neural network functions. \begin{list}{$\blacktriangleright$}{} \item On the primal-dual framework: \begin{itemize} \item By applying integration by parts, we reduce the order of the differential operator $\mathcal L$ in the primal-dual formulation, lowering computational complexity when performing automatic differentiation on the neural networks. \item The primal-dual training scheme is versatile and adaptable, making the algorithm suitable for a wide range of PDEs, including the fully nonlinear Monge-Amp\`ere equation. \end{itemize} \item On the primal-dual hybrid natural gradients: \begin{itemize} \item Unlike other second-order optimization algorithms, such as L-BFGS, which are unable to handle the training involving random batches, the proposed algorithm is well-suited to data stochasticity, performing robustly under stochastic approximation. \item To address the computation of large-scale linear systems (specifically, the pseudo-inverse of preconditioning matrices), we introduce the iterative method (MINRES).
+Compared to these methods, we summarize the advantages of the proposed approach in two key aspects: the primal-dual hybrid gradient algorithmic framework and the application of natural gradients in neural network functions. \begin{list}{$\bullet$}{} \item On the primal-dual framework: \begin{itemize} \item By applying integration by parts, we reduce the order of the differential operator $\mathcal L$ in the primal-dual formulation, lowering computational complexity when performing automatic differentiation on the neural networks. \item The proposed primal--dual training scheme is versatile and adaptable, rendering the algorithm applicable to a broad class of partial differential equations, including linear elliptic problems, semi-linear equations with dominant viscosity terms, fully nonlinear PDEs such as the Monge--Amp\`ere equation, etc. \end{itemize} \item On the primal-dual hybrid natural gradients: \begin{itemize} \item Unlike other second-order optimization algorithms, such as L-BFGS, which are unable to handle the training involving random batches, the proposed algorithm is well-suited to data stochasticity, performing robustly under stochastic approximation. \item To address the computation of large-scale linear systems (specifically, the pseudo-inverse of preconditioning matrices), we introduce the iterative method (MINRES).
 Consequently, our approach readily accommodates high-dimensional PDEs requiring neural networks with a large number of parameters.
-In experiments, we handle neural networks with parameter counts ranging from 20,000 to 300,000. \end{itemize} \end{list}
+In experiments, we handle neural networks with parameter counts ranging from 20,000 to 300,000. \end{itemize} \end{list} Generally, the proposed algorithm converges smoothly, avoiding the intense fluctuations and spikes commonly observed in the loss decay curves of classical momentum-based optimizers such as Adam and RMSProp.
+With appropriate preconditioning, theoretical analysis (Theorem \ref{thm: convergence analysis of NPDG flow}, Theorem \ref{thm: convergence analysis on elliptic PDE of divergence type}) indicates linear convergence of the method.
+In practice, the approach performs more efficiently than classical machine learning methods and achieves higher precision in the norms $L^2$ and $H^1$.
+Furthermore, as reflected in later Table \ref{tab: GPU time to accuracy }, the method demonstrates robustness with respect to its hyperparameters, including the regularization coefficient $\nu$, step sizes $\tau_\varphi$, $\tau_u$, and the extrapolation coefficient $\omega$.
+Typically, a standard configuration of $\nu = 0.1, \tau_\varphi = 0.095$, $\tau_u = 0.05$, and $\omega = 1$ yields satisfactory performance.